What Can I Study?

 Each year around 80% of our Year 13 students apply to progress onto Higher Education through UCAS.

 A number of trips and visits, as well as talks and seminars from our partner institutions throughout Year 12 and Year 13 ensures that students are given the support and information necessary to make a competitive application to a wide range of courses at universities up and down the country.

 We are part of HE+, a programme designed for students who are prospective applicants for Oxford or Cambridge universities or for medicine, dentistry or veterinary science courses, or who intend to apply for Russell Group universities.
 The programme is designed to enable students to receive specific one-to-one support with their university applications and personal statement and to have access to a range of university and course related activities.

 Students will be enrolled on the HE+ programme, which is run by Cambridge University in order to support students applying to any of the Russell Group universities, which are the top research focused universities in the UK and therefore have the most competitive application processes.
 As part of the HE+ and Early Applicants pathway, students will have the opportunity to attend subject seminars, applications workshops university summer schools and residential visits, including the chance to visit both Oxford and Cambridge universities.

 We realise that employers are now seeking technical experience and employability skills for their future job roles so it is crucial that we are able to deliver a programme that meets these changing labour market requirements.

-This programme is designed to help those students who do not want to go to university develop the key employability skills needed to succeed by increasing their engagement with local employers.
-Students on this pathway will benefit from industry mentoring, specialist apprenticeship careers guidance, employer networking opportunities , master classes and workshops and trips in order to help reach their career goals, boost their CV’s and create a stand out application.
+The Apprenticeship Preparation Programme is designed to help those students who do not want to go to university develop the key employability skills needed to succeed by increasing their engagement with local employers.
+Students on this pathway will benefit from a range of workshops, seminars and employer engagement events in order to help reach their career goals, boost their CV’s and create a stand out application.